fgottschalk/gorm.io/pages/docs/delete.md

 ### Returning Data From Deleted Rows

-Return deleted data, only works for database support Returning, for example:
+Returning deleted data only works for databases which support Returning, for example:

 ```go
 // return all columns